Flash-engine/Mixnet-quant/README.md

 #Mixnet-DSQ

 ## Introduction

-Days have passed since I last submitted my submission.With the participation of ,we have found a better solution for the challenge.
+Days have passed since I last submitted my submission.With the participation of **Yao Zhang** ,we have found a better solution for the challenge.

+We use the [**MixNet**](https://arxiv.org/abs/1907.09595) as the baseline model and compete in the Cifar100 track.
+Our solution can be broken down into two parts.

+1. **Train from scratch**
+2. **Different soft quantization**

-We use the [**MixNet**](https://arxiv.org/abs/1907.09595) as the baseline model and apply the most recent quantization method on it.
-Finally ,our model achieves top-1 accuracy on Cifar100 with  a score of ,which is far better than my first submission.
+with the two parts ,our model achieves top-1 accuracy on Cifar100 with  a score of ,which is far better than [my first submission](https://github.com/Flash-engine/MicroNetChallenge).

 ## Requirement